-For answers to Frequently Asked Questions about delayed diagnosis claims in Pennsylvania, check out the Matzus Law delayed diagnosis FAQ page.
+For answers to Frequently Asked Questions about delayed diagnosis claims in Pennsylvania, check out the Matzus Law LLC delayed diagnosis FAQ page.

 When to Call for Legal Guidance

 If you or a loved one has been diagnosed with a severe form of breast cancer, your history with a gynecologist, breast specialist, or oncologist may provide clues into acts of negligence.
 Not every delayed diagnosis or misdiagnosis is considered malpractice, but mistakes that should have reasonably been prevented are a clear indication that your current situation should never have happened.
 Delayed diagnosis cases require a level of retrospective investigation.
-At Matzus Law, we intimately understand the medical process.
+At Matzus Law LLC, we intimately understand the medical process.
 From the moment we receive a call from a concerned patient, we will provide enough information to help you make an informed decision regarding legal action.
 If the likelihood of malpractice is apparent, we know what evidence to look for in cases of delayed or misdiagnosed in breast cancer.

 Preventing Delayed Breast Cancer Diagnoses